Istiyaqueahmad/full-stack-GraphRAG-system/README.md

-# full-stack-GraphRAG-system
-Full-Stack GraphRAG with Hierarchical Indexing
+# Full-Stack GraphRAG with Hierarchical Indexing

 A production-shaped RAG application combining parent-child hierarchical chunking, an explicit knowledge graph (Neo4j) of extracted entities and typed relationships, a FastAPI backend that fuses vector and graph search through a LangGraph multi-hop agent, and a Streamlit chat UI with citation cards and an interactive graph inspector.